dominictarr/tiny-route/README.md

 Tiniest routing library.

-Routes on a regular expression and calls a handler.
+Routes on a regular expression or a string and calls a handler.
 `route(rx, handler(req, res, next))`

 # example